morion4000/reindex/README.md

 If ERC20, how to take into account the time the token was purchased at? different times, different underlying coins, different values... the price mecanism needs to be complex... can it be a synthetic asset on https://umaproject.org/?

-Solution for ERC2: Set an initial price in USD.
+Solution for ERC20: Set an initial price in USD.
 This means that price discovery will happen on the platform.

-Name ideas:
+Domain ideas:
 - refund.io
 - refund.capital
 - recrypto.fund